 By default it will follow browser preference using

-Online demo is running latest master branch or PR branch version.
+Online demo is running latest main branch.
 It might include features that are experimental and not yet ready to be included.

 Release notes can be found on GitHub Release Page.